trapzpro/sample-chart/README.md

 5. Rename `.env.example` to `.env` and modify the database configuration with the absolute path if using sqlite as per your local environment.
 6. Run `php artisan key:generate` to generate an application key.
 7. Run `php artisan migrate` to create database tables.
+8. Run `npm run dev` to build and serve frontend assets.
-8. Finally, run `php artisan serve` to start the Laravel server.
+9. Finally, run `php artisan serve` to start the Laravel server.

 ### Setup With Laravel Sail (Local Composer Available)